swagger-api/swaggerhub-maven-plugin/README.md

 * Upload multiple API definitions at once.
 * Authenticate with an API key for restricted operations (for example, to download private definitions).
 * Supports YAML and JSON format for API definitions.
+* Automatically provision an SCM Integration to update source control with changes made to definitions.

 ## Example use cases